cylc/cylc-doc/src/glossary.rst

       * :term:`cold start`

-   cylc run directory
+   cylc-run directory
       The directory that contains workflows.
 This is, by default, ``~/cylc-run`` but may be configured using :cylc:conf:`global.cylc[symlink dirs]`.

       See also:

-      * :term:`workflow run directory`
+      * :term:`run directory`

    source directory
-      An arbitrary directory where workflows are written and stored in preparation for installation with ``cylc install`` or reinstallation with ``cylc reinstall``.
+      Any directory where workflows are written and stored in preparation for installation with ``cylc install`` or reinstallation with ``cylc reinstall``.

       See also:

-      * :term:`workflow run directory`
+      * :term:`run directory`
       * :ref: `Installing-workflows`

    stop